 The CogAT is principally used for three reasons:

-1. To determine reasoning ability compared to peers
+1. To determine reasoning ability in relation to peers

 2. To understand the academic potential of students